AGProjects/python-sipsimple/sipsimple/payloads/README.txt

 typing a message.

-conference.py
+conference.py (RFC4575)

-This module implements conference-info (RFC4575) payload parsing and generating for describing information about conferences.
+This module implements conference-info payload parsing and generating for describing information about conference participants and related resources.

-messagesummary.py
+messagesummary.py (RFC3842)

-This module implements a parser and generator for message-summary payload (RFC3842) which is used to indicate missed calls or voice mail recordings.
+This module implements a parser and generator for message-summary payload, which is used to indicate missed calls or voice mail recordings.